sap-tutorials/Tutorials/tutorials/cp-apm-itelo-product-catalog-01/cp-apm-itelo-product-catalog-01.md

 ---
-title: Add Annotation to a Managed Association with Core Data Services
+title: Add Annotations to a Managed Association with Core Data Services
 description: Core Data and Services (CDS) used in the SAP Cloud Application Programming Model supports annotations from Fiori Elements.
 Add four of them and explore the results.
 auto_validation: true
 primary_tag: topic>java